danallison/collectiveprovidence.church/index.md

 There are no official communication channels or information sources other than this website and the social media hashtag `#collectiveprovidence`.
 Participation in the church is basically one big improv game.

 Ultimately, how you participate is something you must decide for yourself.
-It’s up to you how publicly or privately you wish to honor your commitment.
+It’s up to you how you wish to honor your commitment.